Skip to main content

 Dependencies help ensure work happens in the correct order and prevents tasks from being started too early.

-How to Set Up Dependencies
+How to Set Up Dependencies on the Template Level

 1. Determine Which Tasks Need Dependencies

-Review your project workflow and identify:
+Review your templates and identify:

 • Tasks that must happen sequentially